makawy7/products-php-react/backend/README.md

-# Scanditask API
+# Products API

-This is the API for the Scandiweb evaluation project, which provides an interface to manage products.
+This is the API provides an interface to manage products.
 The API is built using PHP and allows you to create, read, and delete products.

 ## Table of Contents